April 1, 2025

 4. Click Stop to finish recording

 Bonus: Descript creates separate tracks for camera, microphone, and computer audio.
-You can edit each track individually for more precise control.
+You can edit each track individually for more precise control over how your face appears alongside the PowerPoint slides.

 Pro tips: